-Figure 6 illustrates our methodology for evaluating the predictability of a given packet trace at a given bin size.
-We slice the discrete-time signal produced from binning $(X_k)$ in half.
-We fit a predictive model to the first half and create a prediction filter from it.
-We stream the data from the second half of the trace through the prediction filter to generate one-step-ahead predictions.
-We difference these predictions and the values they predict to produce an error signal.
-We then compute the ratio of the variance of this error signal (the MSE, $\sigma_e^2$ ) to the variance of the second half of the binning approximation signal ( $\sigma^2$ ).
-The smaller this ratio, the better the predictability.
+predictability of a given packet trace at a given bin size.
+We slice the discrete-time signal produced from binning (X_k) in half.
+We then fit a predictive model to the first half and create a prediction filter from it.
+The data from the second half of the trace is streamed through the prediction filter to generate one-step-ahead predictions.
+Next, we difference these predictions and the values they predict to produce an error signal.
+We then compute the ratio of the variance of this error signal (the MSE, σ_e^2) to the variance of the second half of the binning approximation signal (σ^2).
+The smaller the ratio, the better the predictability.

-We evaluated the performance of the following MEAN, LAST, BM(32), MA(8), AR(8), models: AR(32), ARMA(4,4), ARIMA(4,1,4), ARIMA(4,2,4), and ARFIMA(4,-1,4).
+We evaluated the performance of the following models: MEAN, LAST, BM(32), MA(8), AR(8), AR(32), ARMA(4,4), ARIMA(4,1,4), ARIMA(4,2,4), ARFIMA(4,-1,4), and MANAGED AR(32).
 MEAN uses the long-term mean of the signal as a prediction.
 Its predictability ratio is typically 1.0 for obvious reasons.
 LAST simply uses the last observed value as the prediction for the next value.
-BM(32)predicts that the next value will be the average of some window of up to the 32 previous values.
+BM(32) predicts that the next value will be the average of some window of up to the 32 previous values.
 The size of the window is chosen to provide the best fit to the first half of the signal.
 MA(8) is a moving average model of order 8.
-AR(8) and AR(32) are autoregressive models of order 8 and 32, respectively.
+AR(8) and AR(32) are autoregressive models of orders 8 and 32, respectively.
 ARMA(4,4) is a model with 4 autoregressive parameters and 4 moving average parameters.
-ARIMA(4,1,4) and ARIMA(4,2,4) are once and twice integrated ARMA(4,4) models.
-Unlike the other models, they can capture a simple form of non-stationarity.
-The ARFIMA(4,-1,4) model is a "fractionally integrated" ARMA model that can capture the long-range dependence of self-similar signals.
-AR, MA, ARMA, and ARIMA models are classical time series models well covered by Box, et al [7].
-ARFIMA models are well covered in more recent literature [20], [18], [5].
-The RPS technical report [15] also provides an explanation of these models as well as a detailed description of the implementations we use here.
-The same implementations are used for offline and online analysis in RPS.
+ARIMA(4,1,4) and ARIMA(4,2,4)are once and twice integrated ARMA(4,4) models.
+Unlike the other models, they can capture a simple form of nonstationarity.
+The ARFIMA(4,-1,4) model is a "fractionally integrated" ARMA model that can capture the longrange dependence of self-similar signals.
+The MANAGED AR(32) model is an AR(32) whose predictor continuously evaluates its prediction error and refits the model when error limits are exceeded.
+The error limits and the interval of data which the model uses when it is refit are additional parameters.
+In our presentation, we typically show the best performing MANAGED AR(32).
+Generally, the sensitivity to the additional parameters is small.
+MAN-AGED AR(32) models are variants of threshold autoregressive (TAR) models.